SharePoint/sp-dev-docs/docs/general-development/access-sharepoint-from-mobile-and-native-device-apps.md

-- See  [Get to know the SharePoint 2013 REST service](http://msdn.microsoft.com/library/2de035a0-ac75-43bd-9665-5c5a59c4c590%28Office.15%29.aspx) for the basics.
+- See  [Get to know the SharePoint REST service](http://msdn.microsoft.com/library/2de035a0-ac75-43bd-9665-5c5a59c4c590%28Office.15%29.aspx) for the basics.

-- See  [REST API reference for SharePoint 2013](http://msdn.microsoft.com/library/3514e753-19f9-4b41-a1ae-f35c5ffc17d2%28Office.15%29.aspx) for a complete reference.
+- See  [REST API reference for SharePoint](http://msdn.microsoft.com/library/3514e753-19f9-4b41-a1ae-f35c5ffc17d2%28Office.15%29.aspx) for a complete reference.

-For more information about how to create mobile apps for any platform, see  [Build mobile apps for other platforms using SharePoint 2013](build-mobile-apps-for-other-platforms-using-sharepoint.md).
+For more information about how to create mobile apps for any platform, see  [Build mobile apps for other platforms using SharePoint](build-mobile-apps-for-other-platforms-using-sharepoint.md).